IBM/event-automation/_eem_11.8/02-installing/06a-installing-egw-op.md

       **Important:** If you do not supply a CA certificate in the secret that is referenced by `spec.listeners[listener].tls.secretName` and use it from `spec.listeners[listener].tls.caCertificate`, then users cannot download the gateway certificate from the {{site.data.reuse.eem_name}} UI catalog page.

-9. If you are deploying an operator-managed gateway on other Kubernetes platforms, then add the `spec.listeners[].groups[].endpoint` section to your `<gateway name>-gateway_cr.yaml` file:
+9. If you are deploying an operator-managed gateway on other Kubernetes platforms, or you want to specify custom hosts, then add the `spec.listeners[].groups[].endpoint` section to your `<gateway name>-gateway_cr.yaml` file:

       ```yaml
       spec: